nataliegnelson/P4/content/project/project3.md

 date = "2018-01-01"

 # Project title.
-title = "Analyzing post-WWII history of U.S. animal agriculture to predict future production trends"
+title = "Analyzing the post-WWII history of U.S. animal agriculture to predict future production trends"

 # Project summary to display on homepage.
 summary = ""